nreid/using_array_jobs/README.md

 A guide to splitting up big jobs using slurm job arrays on UConn's Xanadu cluster.

+See the scripts directory of the repository for examples.

 ## What is a job array?

 According to the [SLURM](https://slurm.schedmd.com/job_array.html) documentation: